Jersey’s Best Ice Cream

 Magic Fountain (Bayonne)

 Arguably Bayonne’s pride and joy, Magic Fountain’s homemade ice cream is indeed magical.
-From open to close during the season, there is always a line of patrons waiting to get their frozen fix.
+From open to close during the season, there's always a long line of patrons waiting to get their frozen fix.
 Enjoy a classic soft serve with sprinkles, or be swept away with an out-of-this-world “hurricane”—ice cream mixed with whatever your hungry heart desires.

 Bischoff’s Ice Cream & Candy (Teaneck)

-Visiting Bischoff’s Ice Cream & Candy is like stepping into another era.
-With “great ‘50s style parlor decor,” according to Lisa, Midland Park, along with homemade ice cream, sundaes, and floats, it is clear why this shop has lasted over 80 years.
+Visiting Bischoff’s is like stepping into another era.
+With “great ‘50s style parlor decor,” according to Lisa or Midland Park, along with homemade ice cream, sundaes and floats, it's clear why this shop has lasted over 80 years.
 Better yet, lunch comes with free ice cream!

 Van Dyk’s Homemade Ice Cream (Ridgewood)